Dielee/volvo2mqtt/README.md

 - XC90 T8 PHEV (2023)
 - XC60 PHEV (2023)
 - XC60 PHEV (2022)
-- V90 PHEV T8 (2019)
+- V90 PHEV T8 (2019)*

+*only partly working

-Please let me know if your car works with this addon so I can expand the list!
+Please let me know if your car works with this addon so I can expand the list!<br>

 ## Supported features
 - Lock/unlock car